"When a father, absent during the day, returns home at six, his children receive only his temperament, not his teaching."

 A Father's Blessing

 Somewhere in us, there is still a boy who needed his father's blessing.
 Who needed to hear: "I see you.
 I'm proud of you.
-You have what it takes.
-You're going to be okay."
+You have what it takes."

-This doesn't replace what our father owed us.
-Nothing can.
-But the blessing can come from other sources—from mentors, from brothers, from the Elder we are becoming, from the deep masculine that fathers us all.
+That does not replace what our father owed us.
+Nothing ever will.
+But the blessing can arrive from other directions: from mentors, from brothers, from the Elder we are slowly becoming.

 Receive it if we can.
-And then, when we're ready, pass it on.
+Then, when we are ready, pass it on.